 The Temple of Olympian Zeus took almost 650 years to build.
 It dominates a huge archaeological site below the Acropolis in Central Athens and was once the largest temple in the ancient world.
 But it was not originally intended to honor Olympian Zeus at all.
 And it isn't really even Greek.

+The site of the Temple of Olympian Zeus in Athens, known as the Olympeion, is a 15-acre archaeological park just southeast of the Acropolis.
 At the height of its glory, which only lasted about 100 years, the enormous temple at its center was made up of 104 columns of marble, standing just over 56 feet tall.
 The columns, topped with elaborately carved Corinthian capitals, were each 5.57 feet in diameter and 17.51 feet around.
 The fluted columns each had 20 flutes and were arranged in double rows of 20 each along the length and triple rows of eight each along the ends.

 Looked at another way, the temple was 362 feet long and 143.3 feet wide.
 Inside it housed two equally massive statues—an ivory and gold sculpture of Zeus and another of the Roman Emperor Hadrian who considered himself a god.